-The D&H canal property was designated a National Historic Landmark in 1968, and locks 16 through 20 were cleared and refurbished (to the extent possible) in 1999.
-Originally built in 1847, these five locks were part of a new route designed to accommodate increased traffic and larger boats.
-A loading quay can be seen just past lock 16.
-Constructed with Shawangunk conglomerate, an indigenous stone, each lock measures 90’ long, 15’ wide, and 15’ deep, and provides an average change in elevation of 12.6’.
+The D-H Canal was designated a National Historic Landmark in 1968.
+In 1999, the High Falls locks--16 through 20--were cleared and refurbished (to the extent possible).
+These five locks were built in 1847, as part of a new route designed to accommodate increased traffic and larger canal boats.
+This section also included a loading quay, still visible just past lock 16.
+The canal locks were constructed of Shawangunk conglomerate, an indigenous stone.
+Each lock measured 90’ long, 15’ wide, and 15’ deep, and provided an average change in elevation of 12.6’.